kevinlinxc/instagram-unfollow/README.md

 ## Known issues
 The script might not get all of your followers/following (e.g. when I was following 1700 people, the Instagrapi only found ~1500.
-I'm not sure why it might be rate-limiting or banned users or something, it's not a huge deal though.
+I'm not sure why; it might be rate-limiting or banned users or something, it's not a huge deal though.
+Just wait a day and run the script again and it should get the rest of the users.